sebastiancarlos/cl-yasboi/README.md

 ### ASDF
 ASDF is Common Lisp's "system definition facility."
 It's a *de facto* standard, as it comes included with every implementation.

 Now, let's clarify some terminology.
-Common Lisp uses the word "package" for something a bit strange to people with modern sensibilities.
+Common Lisp uses the word "package" for something a bit strange to people accustomed to other modern ecosystems.
 - A Common Lisp **"package"** is a collection of symbols.
   - Think "namespaces" in other languages.
   - Also, a "package" provides some amount of encapsulation, as it can explicitly "export" some symbols only, and "import" some symbols from dependent packages.
-  - A package is not  necesarily tied to a single file.
+  - A package is not  necessarily tied to a single file.
 They are created with `defpackage` functions.
 (See later for more).
 - A **"system"** (as defined by ASDF) is a collection of source code and assets belonging to a Common Lisp project.